Kempsi/GalleryApp/README.md

   logic into the actual software, that's when the problems started to appear.

-- I've been trying to slowly learn MVVM-model, but at the moment it seems really difficult to understand and I think this project would have needed it badly to be actually develop further.
+- I've been trying to slowly learn MVVM-model, but at the moment it seems really difficult to understand and I think this project would have needed it badly to be actually developed further.

 - In the end, I'm glad I tried to do this and learnt a lot once again.
 ___________________________________________________